joseeruano/joseeruano.github.io/index.md

 Our mission is to make giving a simpler, safer and better way of life. https://www.youtube.com/watch?v=Q9UUu2JBQB0

+### Contact

+Talk to me 'JoseeRuano' @ Twitter & Instagram

+### Learn More

+Here's a link to understand more about the project: https://www.dropbox.com/s/w4jc0jeal02jvxx/%28PDF%29-%20LeDon%20Business%20Proposition.pdf?dl=0

 ### Some uses for our cards

 ```markdown